 For this reason, it is recommended that repairing early attachment conditioning has to come before other treatments like cognitive behavioral therapy.
 After the insecure attachment conditioning is successfully treated, we have reliable and effective emotional regulation strategies, a coherent sense of self, and general coherence of mind.
 This serves as the foundation upon which to do further work like trauma processing, treating relationship disturbances, self-development, or even deeper meditative inquiry.

-The Memory Repatterning Meditation (MRM) and it’s application to insecure attachment
+The Emotional Repatterning Meditation (ERM) and it’s application to insecure attachment

-MRM is a visualisation meditation, whose primary goal is to repattern old negative memories with new positive ones.
-In the case of MRM applied to the goal of attachment repair we focus specifically on the attachment-level memories which all taken together comprise the Internal Working Model of Attachment (IWMA).
+ERM is a visualisation meditation, whose primary goal is to repattern old negative emotional memories with new positive ones.
+In the case of ERM applied to the goal of attachment repair we focus specifically on the attachment-level memories which all taken together comprise the Internal Working Model of Attachment (IWMA).

 Additionally, we also encourage perspective-taking which helps bring about insight, wisdom, and empathy.
 This last piece is the cognitive or wisdom piece which is a helpful accompaniment to the primary repatterning of the IWMA.

 - Enter a relaxed state.

 - Trigger the emotions and body-sensations from the schema you want to work on, by bringing up a present-day issue.

 - Establish an imaginary scene where you felt the same way in the past.
 Bring up the necessary “actors” (e.g. parents, siblings, friends, teachers, partners; and yourself at a younger age)

 - Before you run the scene, predict what’s going to happen according to your past expectations from the schema.

 - Then “run” the scene with an alternative, positive outcome.
 You can change every aspect of the scene like a movie director.
 Really notice how this is a new possibility, that this is not what your memory has predicted.